andy770921/graphQL-demo/README.md

 ## Introduction

-This repo is able to show how graphQL works in both server and client side.
+This repo is able to demo how graphQL works in both server and client side.

 ## Installation: